-An optional stage within the backup where the MySQL Enterprise Backup processing stops, to allow for user-specific operations to be run.
+An optional stage within the backup where the MySQL Enterprise Backup processing stops, to allow for userspecific operations to be run.
 The mysqlbackup command has options that let you specify commands to be run while the backup is suspended.
 Most often used in conjunction with backups of InnoDB tables only, where you might do your own scripting for handling .frm files.
+See Also .frm file, InnoDB.